How to Appear in ChatGPT Answers: The Complete Guide

 Of Google's search volume

-Bottom line: When a potential customer asks "What's the best [your category]?" — ChatGPT either mentions you or you're invisible.
+Bottom line: When a potential customer asks ChatGPT "What's the best [your category]?" — ChatGPT either mentions you or you're invisible.
 Being #1 on Google won't save you.
+And our data shows 43% of websites completely fail basic AI visibility checks.

 How ChatGPT Decides What to Cite